NY SAFE Act: Legal challenges

 On March 11, 2013, the United States Department of Veterans Affairs announced that it would not follow the provision of the NY SAFE Act requiring mental health professionals to report patients who seem more likely to hurt themselves or others.
 A Department spokesman stated that federal laws protecting the privacy of veterans take precedence over state laws.
 Advocates for military veterans had expressed concern that the reporting requirement would deter some people from seeking needed treatment.

 Robert L. Schulz and several hundred other gun-rights activists pursued a legal challenge against the NY SAFE Act in New York state court, arguing that the act was unconstitutional as Governor Cuomo's use of a "message of necessity" to waive the usual three-day waiting period had violated the New York State Constitution.
 Judge Thomas J. McNamara of the New York Supreme Court denied the plaintiffs' request for an injunction and later dismissed the challenge, finding no constitutional violation.

 A separate challenge took place in federal court.
 In December 2013, Chief U.S. District Judge William M. Skretny, of the Federal District Court in Buffalo, upheld most of the New York SAFE Act, saying that its provisions "further the state's important interest in public safety.... it does not totally disarm New York's citizens; and it does not meaningfully jeopardize their right to self-defense".
 However he struck down the provision that only seven rounds of ammunition could be loaded into a ten-round magazine, calling it "an arbitrary restriction" that violated the Second Amendment, and saying that it could result in "pitting the criminal with a fully [sic]loaded magazine against the law-abiding citizen limited to seven rounds."

 The New York State Rifle and Pistol Association dropped its suit in March 2016.
 Following the death of Justice Antonin Scalia, it decided it was unlikely to win a favorable Supreme Court opinion.

+Since the 2022 NYSRPA v.
+Bruen Supreme Court decision striking down another New York gun law, the Sullivan Act (a law pertaining to the application of a pistol/conceal carry permit) from 1911, as unconstitutional, the old standard of interest balancing for deciding the constitutionality of a law has been abolished.
+Under the previous standard, a law found to be a violation of the Second Amendment could be upheld if it was in the state's interest of public safety.
+Under the new standard, interest balancing no longer exists.
+Rather, a law may be struck down if it is a violation of the Second Amendment and if there is no text, history, or tradition of a similar law dating back to the ratification of the Second Amendment in the 1780s.

+Due to the recent changes, new challenges to the SAFE Act and other New York gun laws have been proposed and discussed.